iamsomraj/React-Acko-Weather-App/README.md

-# 🍃 React-Acko-Weather-App
+# �️ WeatherNow - React Weather Application

-React-Acko-Weather-App is a forecast viewer application.
-When you use the Check Weather feature in React-Acko-Weather-App, user will receive a prompt for accepting location permission.
-Based on user input, React-Acko-Weather-App shows the forecast weather data.
+WeatherNow is a modern weather forecast application built with React.
+When you use the Weather Forecast feature, users receive a prompt for location permission.
+Based on user preference, WeatherNow displays comprehensive weather forecast data with an intuitive interface.

 ## Top Features